 - 1 tablespoon honey

-- Add mini chocolate chips, resting them on top of the cookies with light pressure.
+- Add remaining mini chocolate chips, resting them on top of the cookies with light pressure.

-- Remove from freezer and bake cookies for 12 to 15 minutes, or until slightly browned on the edges.
+- Bake the cookies for 14 to 15 minutes or until slightly browned on the edges.

 - Remove from oven and let them rest for 1 minute on the baking sheet before transferring them to a cooling rack to cool completely before serving.

 Nutritional info is an estimate and provided as courtesy.
 Values may vary according to the ingredients and tools used.
 Please use your preferred nutritional calculator for more detailed info.